Mershab99/Symmetric-Hash-Join/README.md

 - [ ] Modify the hashing algorithm to support pipeline execution instead of the multi-tuple execution mode that is currently implemented (*ExecHash* Function)
     - Relevant Files:
         - [nodeHash.c](./nodeHash.c)
-- [ ]  Disable the use of multiphttps://www.postgresql.org/docs/9.3/static/config-setting.htmlle batches.
+- [ ]  Disable the use of multiple batches.
 In other words assume that the whole hash table consists of one batch that is resident in the memory for the duration of the join processing.
     - Relevant Files:
         - [nodeHashjoin.c](./nodeHashjoin.c)
 - [ ] Modify the structure of *HashJoinState* to support the symmetric hash join algorithm.
 Replicate the existing structures to support bi-directional probing.